jacobfresco/wp-postinfo/README.md

 ### Custom field

 Starting with version 0.2, you can add a custom field to a post or page to exclude that post/page from converting the shortcodes to numbers.
-Please note that those posts or pages will show the actual shortcodesd
+Please note that those posts or pages will show the actual shortcodes

 ```
 no_post_count